Engineering creativity is a core skill for every engineer. It’s even more important, for engineers who lead and work on the bleeding edge.

 Just think about it.
-If humans had ever become complacent, we’d maybe still be living in caves today.
+If humans had become complacent, we could still be living in caves today.
 We would’ve become satisfied with life after just learning how to create fire with two sticks.
-So I’m glad humans never became satisfied.
+Imagine how horrible life would be today…

-And this mentality of endlessly challenging the status quo is best seen in Elon Musk today.
+This mentality of endlessly challenging the status quo is best seen today in Elon Musk.
 He’s constantly pushing the envelope with each of his companies.
-And he’s not slowing down despite all his accomplishments.
-Even as his challenges grow in size and complexity.
+He’s not even slowing down as his challenges grow in size and complexity.

-Elon’s secret sauce is using each of his successes as a stepping stone to his next challenges.
+Elon’s secret sauce is using each of his successes as a stepping stone to greater challenges.
 And I bet if he lands humans on Mars, he’ll still continue to push the envelope.

 #11 Distance yourself from your kryptonite

-Because you need all your brainpower to tap into your engineering creativity.
-So, find the best-fitting environment and leverage it to fuel your creative mind.
+You need all your brainpower to tap into your engineering creativity.
+So, find your best focus geared environment and leverage it to unleash your creativity.

 #12 Build confidence and overcome insecurity